jingz8804/CarND-Traffic-Sign-Classifier-Project/project-review.md

 * Now we have 5000 examples per class.
 With just 60 Epochs and 0.001 learning rate, we got 97.9% training accuracy and 97.3% validation accuracy.
 * Reduced the learning rate to 0.0005 and continued with 30 epochs.
 The validation accuracy stays 97.5% while training accuracy reached around 98.7%.
 * I tried with 10000 examples per class and repeated the process above.
 It stayed around 98.3% training accuracy and 97.6% validation accuracy.
+* Using this model, the test accuracy increased to 95% from originally 93.7%.

 Take aways
 ---